WATER QUALITY UT

 How many water violations does Woods Cross have?

-Woods Cross has 0 total EPA violations across 1 water system.
-0 of 1 ZIP codes have at least one violation.
+Woods Cross has 0 total EPA violations across 5 water systems.
+0 of 1 ZIP code have at least one violation.

 How many water systems serve Woods Cross?

-Woods Cross is served by 1 public water system supplying drinking water across 1 ZIP codes.
-Water quality can vary between systems — check your specific ZIP code for localized data.
+Woods Cross is served by 5 public water systems supplying drinking water across 1 ZIP code.
+Water quality can vary between systems - check your specific ZIP code for localized data.

 Your Water is Safe - Here's How to Keep It That Way